northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 sshfs <username>@xfer.discovery.neu.edu:/scratch/<username>/test-data ~/mount_point
 :::

-where you can interact with the directory from your GUI or using the terminal to perform tasks on it.
+You can interact with the directory from your GUI or use the terminal to perform tasks on it.
 ::::
 :::::